eduardodisanti/reacher_2_joint_robotic_arm/README.md

 (_For AWS_) If you'd like to train the agent on AWS, you must follow the instructions to [set up X Server](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md), and then download the environment for the **Linux** operating system above.

-2. Then, place the files and folders of this repository in the `p1_navigation/` folder in the DRLND GitHub repository, you can overwrite any file in conflict.
-Next, open `Navigation.ipynb` to train the agent.
+2. Then, place the files and folders of this repository in the `p2_continuos-control/` folder in the DRLND GitHub repository, you can overwrite any file in conflict.
+Next, open `Reacher_multi.ipynb` to train the agent.